-Impacted participants were sent a notification letter to their home address as listed in Workday on July 19, 2023.
+Impacted participants were initially notified by letter to their home address as listed in Workday on July 19, 2023.

 Q. What does it mean if I didn’t receive a notification letter?

 Additional analysis continues, including for Plan Year 2022, and you will be notified in the future should the University determine that your UWRP/VIP account is affected.
-If you believe your account was affected or should have received the notification, please contact firstname.lastname@example.org.
+If you believe your account was affected or you should have received a notification, please contact firstname.lastname@example.org.

 Q. I received a notification letter.
 What happens next?

-Starting in late July, you will begin receiving hard copy notification describing each issue impacting your account and how the issue was corrected.
+Starting in late September, the University will begin sending letters to each individual by US Mail describing each issue impacting their account and explaining how the issue was corrected.